uchicago-cs/cmsc35350/README.md

 ## Retrieve titles and abstracts; eleminate duplicates

-Run the program `get_papers.py` to query Semantic Scholar for titles + abstract that pertain to the keywords in the file that you just created.
+Run the program `get_papers.sh` which uses `get_papers.py` to query Semantic Scholar for titles + abstract that pertain to the keywords in the file that you just created.
 Provide <DATASET> as an argument:

 ```
 % DATASET=eth